FrAzenV2/Crunch_time/README.md

 # Crunch_time
-Well, it's time to do smth
+Well, it's time to do smth (Nah, not really)